thmscly/thomas-cox-portfolio/thomas-cox-app/README.md

 It was built by following Laravel's robust <a href="https://laravel.com/docs/9.x" target="_blank">documentation</a>, specifically via the Breeze/React <a href="https://laravel.com/docs/9.x/starter-kits#breeze-and-inertia" target="_blank">starter kit</a>, which uses the <a href="https://inertiajs.com/" target="_blank">InertiaJS</a> scaffolding system to fuse the frontend/backend aspects of the web app.

+The directory structure is quite extensive.

+All of the routing can be found in routing/web.php.

+All of the pages can be found in resources/js/Pages.

-It's being deployed through Netlify
+It's currently being deployed through Netlify.